koyoki/redis-cluster/README.md

 Client will emit `message` for every message received that matches an active subscription.

+#### clusterConfig

+This event is emitted when a cluster config change has been detected.
+The cluster slot-node mapping table will be re-initialized, and the `ready` event will be emitted again once that is done.

 ### cluster.createClient(port, host, options, [callback])

 Create a new cluster instance.
 It will connect to the specified redis node and discover the rest of the nodes from there.